Duration and Limitations of Awards

 Aid is Awarded for One Year

 All forms of financial aid — scholarships, grants, jobs, and loans — are committed for the period of one academic year only and must be reapplied for annually.
 Exceptions are the Ithaca recognition awards and President’s, Martin Luther King Jr. (MLK), Ithaca Premier Talent, ALANA, Rod Serling, Carl Sgrecci, Lawrence C. Hill and Adrian M. Newens, Shirley Hockett, John B. Harcourt, Patrick Conway Scholarships, and the Flora Brown scholarship, which are based on merit or a combination of merit and talent and may require a one-time application or be awarded without application.
 The Ithaca Sibling and Ithaca Heritage Grants do not require an application.

 Aid Goes With You if You Transfer Within the College

 Ithaca College need-based scholarships and grants remain with the student regardless of transfer from school to school within the College, as long as they continue to demonstrate financial need, maintains full-time status, and meets the College’s standards for good standing and satisfactory progress for state and federal programs.

 Aid is Renewed as Long as You’re Progressing

 All the awards listed above are renewed annually (provided reapplication, if required, occurs) until a student completes the bachelor’s degree program, as long as he or she maintains full-time status and a cumulative grade point average (CGPA) of 3.00 at the end of each spring semester and meets the College’s standards for good standing and satisfactory progress.
 A student must enroll in at least 12 credits per semester to be considered to be making satisfactory academic progress for the purpose of the merit-based programs.
 The same rules apply to the MLK Scholarship, except that the CGPA requirement is a 3.30.
-For recipients of the Flora Brown Award who matriculated for the 2010-11 academic year and after, the CGPA requirement is 2.75.
 Please refer to specific awards for more information.
 The Ithaca Sibling Grant, Ithaca Heritage Grant and the Flora Brown Award do not have a CGPA requirement for renewal.

 Aid Stops if You Withdraw From the College